 Hearken Unto God Ps.
 81:10-16 CLICK TITLE FOR AUDIO

-Blessings were promised to Israel if they would have hearkened unto God.
+We should hearken unto God.
+God promised Israel blessings if they would have hearkened unto him.
 In Ps 81:10-16, the Lord said that if Israel had hearkened unto him he would have:

 - Subdued their enemies